-As a member of the Jesuit High School community:

-I will neither participate in nor tolerate academic dishonesty.
+As a member of the Jesuit High School community: I will neither participate in nor tolerate academic dishonesty.
 I will respect the property of the school and of others, and I will insist that all do the same.
 I will treat others with dignity and respect.

-In all of my activities - academic, athletic, spiritual, and social - I will act in the manner appropriate for the occasion.

-I will be a man for others.
+In all of my activities-academic, athletic, spiritual, and social- I will act in an appropriate manner.
+I will be a man of faith and a man for others.

+Class of 2018